hmxmilohax/rb3-pc/pages/english/troubleshooting/crashes.md

                         <div id="i-followed-every-step-and-my-game-is-crashing-performing-horribl" class="panel-collapse collapse noCrossRef">
                             <div class="panel-body">
 <ul>
 <li>Double check to make sure you meet the requirements and have followed every step correctly.
 This guide has been thoroughly tested and has been proven to work by many people with varying degrees of hardware.
 If you are absolutely sure you followed every step correctly, it is 90% likely that the dump of the game you have is bad, a 9% chance your computer ran out of disk space or doesn’t meet the minimum specs, and 1% chance it’s a skill issue.
-If you wish, contact me on <a href="https://rb3dx.milohax.org/discord" target="_blank"><strong>[the Milohax discord]</strong></a> for advice.</li>
+If you wish, contact me on <a href="https://rb3dx.milohax.org/discord" target="_blank"><strong>[the MiloHax discord]</strong></a> for advice.</li>
 </ul>
                             </div>
                         </div>